anopsy/Compensation-prediction/README.md

 streamlit run ./comp_app.py
 ```
 4. You can now view the Compensation App in your browser by following one of the links from your terminal

+### Next steps
+I would like to fine-tune the model for Data Science jobs specifically.